Sunsphere: In popular culture

 A March 1996 episode of The Simpsons, "Bart on the Road", features the Sunsphere.
 Bart and three friends (Nelson, Martin, and Milhouse) travel to Knoxville to visit the World's Fair, only to learn they are over a decade too late.
 In the episode, the Sunsphere has become a dilapidated storage warehouse for a wig store called the Wigsphere.
 Nelson then throws a rock at the Sunsphere, causing it to topple over and land on top of their rental car, destroying it and stranding them in Knoxville.
 As of 2024, a script of the episode, alongside Simpsons-inspired memorabilia, is on display in the real Sunsphere.

+Moreover, the Sunsphere has been used as a symbol for Knoxville, appearing in postcards and logos.
+Between 1993 and 1999, the Sunsphere was featured in part on the logo for the Knoxville Smokies minor league baseball club.
+The 2002 AAU Junior Olympics mascot Spherit took its inspiration from the landmark.
+It featured red hair and a body shaped like the Sunsphere.

+On Sunday, May 14, 2000, nuclear weapons protesters scaled the tower and hung a large banner saying "Stop the Bombs".
+They remained on the tower for three days before surrendering to police.

 The Sunsphere has also been called "The Lord's Golf Tee".